Have you ever created a CodeCommit repo using CloudFormation?

 Conclusion

 In this post, you learnt to create a CodeCommit repo using CloudFormation.
-You also learnt to add an initial commit to your repo by putting it in S3 and referencing in Code parameter from your template.
+You also learnt to add an initial commit to your repo by putting it in S3 and referencing it in the Code parameter from your template.

 Enjoyed the content?